tobiasveiga/scc0251_final_project/README.md

 1) Blurring the image (for better thresholdind)
 2) Grayscale transformation
-3) Thresholding: adaptative gaussian threshold.
-Global thresholding was not interensting since in study enviroments, light sources and shadows can make the notebook paper have a large range of brightness for the whole content.
+3) Thresholding: adaptative gaussian thresholding.
+Global thresholding was not interesting since in study enviroments, light sources and shadows can make the notebook paper have a large range of brightness for the whole content.
-4) Closing: this one is essential to fill in the gaps that were created afterthresholding.
+4) Closing: this one is essential to fill in the gaps that were created after thresholding.
 5) Findding contours: cv2.findContours function is used.
 6) Filling countours with a minimum pixel área.